Images Depict Mature Plants

 English Ivy for Sale Online

-It is fast-growing and has a wide-spread growth habit which makes it perfect for creating a privacy screen or romantic nook when grown on a fence or trellis.
-Due to their aerial root hairs, these plants grow up to 80 feet tall, if left unpruned.
-They are technically an invasive species and have gone on to cover many houses across Europe, giving it its final nickname of European Ivy.
+It is fast-growing and has a widespread growth habit, making it perfect for creating a privacy screen or romantic nook when grown on a fence or trellis.
+Due to their aerial root hairs, these plants grow up to 80 feet tall if supported by larger trees and left unpruned.
+They have gone on to cover many houses across Europe, giving it its final nickname of European Ivy.

 |Mature Height:||4 to 6 Inches on the ground|